 - Personal shopping and impulse purchases

-Usually your expenses fall in two main categories:
+Usually, your expenses fall into two main categories:

-First ones are called essentials or non discretionary expenses or spendings.
-Which includes your utility bills, food, and insurance, etc.
+The first ones are called essentials or non-discretionary expenses or spending.
+Which includes your utility bills, food, insurance, etc.

-Second ones are called non essentials or discretionary expenses.
+The second ones are called non-essentials or discretionary expenses.
 Which we otherwise don’t have much need for.
-They include eating outside frequently, branded purchasing, and car wash, etc.
+They include eating outside frequently, branded purchasing, car washing, etc.

-According to statistics the Americans spend more than $18,000 each year on non essential items.
+According to statistics Americans spend more than $18,000 each year on non-essential items.

-Imagine if you just save $10,000 going into non essentials and invest that for retirement or emergency saving at 6% annual rate for 25 years.
+Imagine if you just save $10,000 going into non-essentials and invest that for retirement or emergency saving at a 6% annual rate for 25 years.
 Then you’ll have more than $548,000 in savings after 25 years.
 A big sum of money.

 For more information on expense tracking visit this article from Nerdwallet.

 Budgeting is simply an estimation of income and spending for a specific period in the future.

 There are several reasons why you should consider making a budget for your personal finances.